Special Financing- 0% for 12 Months Read More

 The basics of air conditioning refrigerant

 The refrigerant found in a typical central AC of a home today is a chemical blend called R-410A.
 This is sometimes referred to as “Freon,” which is specifically a trademark name by DuPont that applies to a number of different refrigerant blends throughout history.
 This refrigerant can most easily between liquid and gaseous states, which is what allows it to absorb heat and release it so effectively.
+If your system is struggling to cool efficiently or seems to be running longer than usual, it could point to an issue with refrigerant levels—how long AC should run is often a key indicator of system health.

 In an air conditioning system, the refrigerant gains energy from the compressor, which turns it into a hot gas.
 The refrigerant then goes through condensation when it passes through the outdoor coil; condensation releases heat, and the refrigerant cools down.
 After passing through an expansion valve, the refrigerant loses pressure and cools down further, and when it eventually moves through the indoor coil, it is cold and causes evaporation to occur as it meets the warm indoor air.
 The refrigerant absorbs heat from the indoor air, warming up the refrigerant as it cools the air.
 The refrigerant then returns to the compressor to restart the cycle.
+A loss in this cycle’s efficiency is often a sign of refrigerant not being replenished, which indicates a leak rather than normal usage.

 The very earliest refrigerants were either toxic or highly combustible chemicals like ammonia, sulfur dioxide, and methyl chloride.
 The current blends are much safer, and they produce a far lower level of greenhouse gas emissions.
 The newest blends have also contributed to making air conditioners more energy-efficient than ever.